-The discount rate used to calculate the total pension liability was 7.5%.
+The discount rate used to calculate the total pension liability at March 31, 2016 was 7% as compared to 7.5% for the March 31, 2015 measurement date.
 The projection of cash flows used to determine the discount rate assumes that contributions from plan members will be made at the current contribution rates and that contributions from employers will be made at statutorily required rates, actuarially determined.
 Based upon the assumptions, the Systems' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-The following presents DASNY's current-period net pension liability calculated using the current-period discount rate assumption of 7.5%, as well as what the net pension liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (6.5%) or 1-percentage-point higher (8.5%) than the current assumption (dollars in thousands):
+The following presents DASNY's current period net pension liability calculated using the current period discount rate assumption of 7%, as well as what the net pension liability (asset) would be if it were calculated using a discount rate that is 1 percentage point lower (6%) or 1 percentage point higher (8%) than the current assumption (dollars in thousands):

-1% Decrease (6.5%) Current assumption (7.5%) 1% Increase (8.5%) DASNY net pension liability (asset) \$ 35,055 5,259 (19,896)
+1% Current 1% Decrease (6.0%) assumption (7.0%) Increase (8.0%) DASNY net pension liability (asset) \$ 54,385 24,119 (1,456)

-(6) Deferred Outflows of Resources and Deferred Inflows of Resources
+(vi) Deferred Outflows of Resources and Deferred Inflows of Resources

-At March 31, 2016, DASNY reported deferred outflows of resources related to pensions from the following sources (dollars in thousands):
+At March 31, 2017, DASNY reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources (dollars in thousands):

-Differences between expected and actual experience \$ 168 Net difference between projected and actual earnings on plan investments 914 Changes in proportion and differences between DASNY contribution and proportionate share of contributions 290 Contributions subsequent to the measurement date 7,716 Total deferred outflows of resources \$ 9,088
+Deferred outflows of resources Deferred inflows of resources Differences between expected and actual experience \$ 121 2,859 Changes of assumptions 6,432 Net difference between projected and actual earnings on plan investments 14,311 Changes in proportion and differences between DASNY contribution and proportionate share of contributions 1,164 116 Contributions subsequent to the measurement date 6,875 Total deferred outflows of resources \$ 28,903 2,975

-Deferred outflows of resources of \$7,716 thousand, resulting from contributions subsequent to the measurement date will be recognized as a reduction to net pension liability in the year ended March 31, 2017.
+Deferred outflows of resources of \$6.9 million, resulting from contributions subsequent to the measurement date will be recognized as a reduction to net pension liability in the year ended March 31, 2018.